sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

 These work similarly to addition and subtraction with a few minor differences:

 - The uncertainties of the resulting `~ndcube.NDCube` are scaled by the same factor as the data.
-- Classes with different non-equivalent units can be combined.
+- Classes with non-equivalent units can be combined.

   * e.g. an `~ndcube.NDCube` with a unit of ``ct`` divided by an `~astropy.units.Quantity` with a unit of ``s`` will result in an `~ndcube.NDCube` with a unit of ``ct / s``.
   * This also holds for cases were unitful and unitless classes can be combined.
 In such cases, the unit of the resulting `~ndcube.NDCube` will be the same as that of the unitful object.